 - Many prominent companies from Shanghai are present in India and doing business with a large cross-section of Indian companies in various sectors such as power generation, infrastructure development and cellular technology.
 This includes Shanghai Electric Corporation Limited (invested 9.8mn USD), Shanghai Urban Construction Group (SUCG), Baosteel, Shanghai Yong Guan Commercial Equipment Co.
 Ltd, Shanghai Centrifuge Institute Co.
 Ltd., Shanghai Zhenhua Port Machinery Co Ltd, ZTE Corporation, Highly Electrical Appliance(India) Co Ltd (manufacturer of compressors for air conditioners), Shanghai Baijin Group (manufacturer of chemicals), Shanghai Yanfeng Visteon Automotive Trim System Co Ltd, Trafomec(India) USP Magnetics, Shanghai Yunju Investment & Management Co., Ltd (along with a foreign company invested 200 mn USD in acquiring India ONE97) Shanghai Fosun Pharmaceuticals ( bought Gland Pharm IN 2016 for $1.3 bn) etc. Shanghai Research Institute of China Postal Group has entered into a joint venture with Mail Management Division, Department of Posts for automation of mail sorting process.

 Indian Companies in Shanghai

-The Shanghai Diamond Exchange, set up in 2000, has a significant number of Indian traders.
-India is the fourth largest exporter of Diamond after South Africa, Belgium and Japan accounting for 7.44% of total exports of diamonds to China.
+- The Shanghai Diamond Exchange, set up in 2000, has a significant number of Indian traders.
+Indian diamond trading community is the largest in Shanghai diamond exchange.
 Diamond contributes to around 5 % of total exports from India to China.

 India-Shanghai Cultural cooperation: